 Bracken’s Brown Beauty Magnolia has bright green glossy leaves with a faded brown underside.
 Hardy in Zones 5-9.

 D.D.
-Blanchard Southern Magnolia has large, very dark green glossy leaves with a bright, rust-colored underside.
+Blanchard Southern Magnolia has large, very dark green glossy leaves with a bright, rust-coloured underside.
 Hardy in Zones 7-9.

 Kay Parris Magnolia has much smaller leaves than the two listed above.
 The leaves are bright green and glossy, with a velvety underside and wavy edges that create an interesting shape.
 Hardy in Zones 6-9.